mavrn/Oxygen/README.md

 ---

-Variables are assigned with the identifier on the left, an equals sign, and the value on the right.
-Identifiers can only consist of uppercase letters, lowercase letters and underscores.
-Example:
+Variables are assigned with the identifier on the left, an equals sign, and the value on the right. <br> Identifiers can only consist of uppercase letters, lowercase letters and underscores.

 ```python
 > x = 3